 - Woody plants have woody stems that generally live for several years, adding new growth each year.

 - Deciduous plants shed all leaves at approximately the same time annually.

 - Evergreen plants retain some leaves longer than one growing season so that leaves are present throughout the year.
 Seasonal drop of some of the oldest interior leaves is a natural part of the life cycle.

 - Semi-evergreen refers to plants that may retain their leaves, depending on the winter temperature and moisture.

-- Broadleaf plants have a broad leaf blade (e.g. ash, maple, lilac and beans).
+- Broadleaf plants have a broad leaf blade (e.g., ash, maple, lilac, and beans).
+[Figure 2]

 - Grass-like plants have narrow leaves, usually arising from the base of the plant.
 The leaves may be soft (ornamental grasses) or stiff (yucca).